Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: GenBR: Learning Best Response Search with a Generative Model

-The MCTS search we use (Algorithm~\ref{alg:is-mcts-br}) is based on IS-MCTS-BR in~\cite{Timbers20ABR} and POMCP~\cite{silver2010monte}.
 Algorithm~\ref{alg:is-mcts-br} has two important differences from previous methods.
-Firstly, rather than computing exact posteriors, we use the deep generative model $\bm{g}$ learned in Algorithm~\ref{alg:abr} to sample world states.
-As such, this approach may be capable of scaling to large domains where previous approaches such as particle filtering~\cite{silver2010monte,somani2013despot} fail.
-Secondly, in the context of PSRO the imperfect information of the underlying POMDP consists of both (i) the actual world state $h$ and (ii) opponents' pure-strategy commitment $\pi_{-i}$.
-We make use of the fact $\Pr(h,\pi_{-i}~|~s, \sigma_{-i}) = \Pr(h~|~s, \sigma_{-i})\Pr(\pi_{-i}~|~h, \sigma_{-i})$ such that we approximate $\Pr(h~|~s,\sigma_{-i})$ by $\bm{g}$ and compute $\Pr(\pi_{-i}~|~h, \sigma_{-i})$ exactly via Bayes' rule.
-Computing $\Pr(\pi_{-i}~|~h, \sigma_{-i})$ can be interpreted as doing inference over opponents' types~\cite{albrecht2016belief,kreps1982reputation,hernandez2017learning,kalai1993rational} or styles during play~\cite{synnaeve2011bayesian,ponsen2010integrating}.
-In App.~\ref{sec:app-backprop}, we describe different back-propagation targets.
+First, rather than computing exact posteriors, we use the deep generative model $\bm{g}$ learned in Algorithm~\ref{alg:abr} to sample world states.
+As such, this approach may be capable of scaling to large domains where previous approaches such as particle filtering~\cite{somani2013despot} fail.